 Current status: Ceased to be a library in 1990.
-When I saw it in 2011, it was a restaurant.
-I think that closed, not sure what it is now.
+When I saw it in 2011, it was a chinese restaurant.
+The photo on the Shelflife project shows a restaurant called Bashoh – an indian restaurant (2020).

 - Year grant given (if known):